-I am a memoirist, blogger, editor and essayist.
-I write about disability rights, health care, education, social justice, family, loss, and travel.
-Every once in a while, those topics intersect.
+I am a fiction writer, playwright, poet, and occasional essayist.
+I write about disability rights, health care, education, social justice, family, loss, travel, and whatever else interests me.

-My work has been published in The Sun, Hippocampus, Brain, Child magazine and The Big Roundtable.
-Early chapters of my memoir have appeared in A CUP OF COMFORT FOR PARENTS OF CHILDREN WITH SPECIAL NEEDS and in Huffington Post.
+My play, ‘Lessons From a Jellyfish” received the Blanche and Irving Laurie Foundation Award for 2025.
+My work has been published in Fourth River, The Sun, Hippocampus, Brain, Child magazine, The Big Roundtable, and in the anthologies A CUP OF COMFORT FOR PARENTS OF CHILDREN WITH SPECIAL NEEDS and SHE’S GOT THIS!
 My reading for San Francisco’s Listen to Your Mother, a critically acclaimed national live-reading program, is on YouTube.

-I am an MFA candidate in the Creative Writing Program at San Francisco State University.
-I am also an alum of the juried workshops of the Squaw Valley Community of Writers, Aspen Summer Words, and Writing by Writers.
+I recently completed my MFA Creative Writing at San Francisco State University.
+I am also an alum of the juried workshops of Breadloaf, Sewanee, and the Community of Writers.

 I consult my parents, grandmothers and my dog, Rico, for material.
 My parents and grandmothers are dead, but their ghosts speak to me daily and attend all of my readings.
 Rico, on the other hand, is very much alive, but he is a big liar and an unreliable muse.